anseki/jquery-plainmodal/README.md

 [plainOverlay](http://anseki.github.io/jquery-plainoverlay) may be better, if you want the overlay that covers a page, elements or iframe-windows.

 ## History
+ * 2014-09-15			v0.6.2			Fix: The event handler by initialize is registered repeatedly.
  * 2014-07-19			v0.6.0			Rename `options.overlay.color` to `options.overlay.fillColor`.
  * 2014-06-30			v0.5.0			Add `plainmodal-overlay` class.
  * 2014-05-06			v0.4.1			Fix: If `options.duration` is 0, the status become invalid.